If employees are the heart of your small business, paying them accurately and on time could very well be what keeps things ticking.

-How Payroll Processing Works: An Overview
+How Does Payroll Processing Work?

 When you hire employees, you must pay them for their work and withhold the related small business payroll taxes each pay period.
+But what is the process of payroll processing?
+In general, it takes seven steps to run payroll:

 Step 1: Prepare to Process Payroll